Fix Your Posture with Ergonomic Training

 Do You Have Pesky Aches and Pains?
 Ergonomic Training Can Help

 If you’re feeling uncomfortable, ergonomic training can help!

-This is known as Ergonomics and is defined as the way in which we improve movement and function within daily life.
+Ergonomics is defined as how we improve movement and function within daily life.

-Ergonomics typically contains certain tools or body mechanic strategies that focus on maximizing efficiency and safety, in addition to identifying/changing factors that may lead to injury.
+Ergonomics typically contains certain tools or body mechanic strategies that focus on maximizing efficiency and safety.
+In addition, ergonomics helps to identify changing factors that may lead to injury.

-At ProActive Physiotherapy, our physiotherapists can use ergonomics to help resolve issues with pain you may face in your daily life, in addition to helping you prevent injuries.
+At ProActive Physiotherapy, our physiotherapists can use ergonomics to help resolve issues with pain you may experience during day-to-day life.
+In addition, this will help you to prevent injuries.

 What does ergonomic training look like?

 Treating an injury symptomatically doesn’t necessarily guarantee that the injury won’t return.
 That’s why it is important to address the cause of the injury and find ways to fix it.